 When someone says they have a food allergy, most people think of symptoms like anaphylaxis or hives or an itchy, swollen mouth.
 Those don’t happen with FPIES.
 Food protein-induced enterocolitis sydrome is a non-IgE-mediated immune reaction in the gastrointestinal (GI) system to one or more specific foods.
 This means that the IgE antibodies associated with many food allergies are not involved in an FPIES reaction.
 That makes FPIES hard to test for.
 More on that below.

-Unlike most food allergies, FPIES reactions are delayed and usually begin several hours after ingestion of the causative food.
+Unlike most food allergies, FPIES reactions usually begin several hours after ingestion of the causative food.
 Often vomiting occurs 2 hours after eating a trigger food.
 For some people with FPIES diarrhea will follow around 5 hours after eating.
 Some children experience relatively mild symptoms, while others, about 20%, will have extreme reactions and may become seriously dehydrated and go into shock and need to go to the emergency department for treatment.

 WHO can get FPIES?